Table of contents

 Also see, Characteristics of OOPS

-• A higher level of abstraction, as the derived class can add its own methods and properties with the addition of the properties inherited from the parent class.
+• It supports code reusability, as the child class can use the methods and properties of the parent class.

 Examples of Single Inheritance in Java Programming